2010 United States Senate election in Iowa: Campaign

 Incumbent Chuck Grassley started the campaign moderately popular, but his approval ratings dropped somewhat during the campaign.
 However, the seat continued to be considered to be "Safe Republican" by many sources, with CQ Politics noting that Grassley is "one of Iowa's most durable politicians."

 Conlin described herself as a "prairie progressive."
 She supported the recent landmark case of Varnum v.
 Brien, which legalized gay marriage in the state.
 She also supported repeal of "don't ask, don't tell."

 Before the election, former political advisor John Maxwell claimed that Grassley would have his toughest race since his first U.S. Senate election in 1980, where he defeated incumbent John Culver with 53% of the vote.
 Grassley won all of his four re-election bids with nearly 70% of the vote against unknown opponents.
 Grassley won the election with 64.35% of the vote, which, in fact was his closest election since 1980.

 Debates

-Grassley and Conlin only agreed to one debate.
+Grassley and Conlin agreed to one debate.
 It was on October 26 on Des Moines radio station WHO and Iowa Public Television.